Math Workshop

 Google Classroom

 Much of what we do in 4th grade takes place through our Google Classroom platforms.
 Because of this, you won't see many traditional worksheets or handouts coming home with your child as you may have in the past.
 In your child's Math Google Classroom, he or she will watch videos, complete assignments, read relevant articles, practice math digitally, play math games, and respond to mathematical inquiries.
 Each student will have a login and password that can easily be accessed from home.
 Parents can check their child's google classrooms to see if they are up to date with assignments.
 All passwords and login information will be recorded in the front of your child's planner (student agenda).
-Each marking period, your child will start out with a Math Google Classroom grade of 100%.
-At the end of the marking period, I will check Google Classroom and if a student has completed all of his or her assignments and fully meets the expectations, a grade of 100% will be added into Power School as a test grade in math.
-For each assignment that is missing or marked "not done", the student's grade will drop 10 points.
-For example, if a child has not completed 1 google classroom assignment, their grade would be a 90%, if they failed to complete 2, it would be an 80%, and so on.
-This can have a serious effect on a student's grade if they miss 4 or more assignments, since it will be entered as a 60 or 50% test grade.
-Tests & Projects count for 60% of a child's grade in math and Quizzes & Graded Classwork count for 40% of the overall math grade.

 What is Math Workshop?